evancz/guide.elm-lang.org/core_language.md

 This section will walk you through Elm's simple core language.

 This works best when you follow along.
 So first [get everything installed](http://elm-lang.org/install) and then [familiarize yourself with the command line tools](http://elm-lang.org/get-started).
 Once that is all set, start up `elm-repl` in the terminal.
-You should be seeing something like this:
+You should see something like this:

 ```elm
 ---- elm repl 0.17.0 -----------------------------------------------------------